-Ramsey County and the City of Saint Paul maintain groomed cross country ski trails at several of their parks.
+Ramsey County and the City of Saint Paul maintain 60 km of groomed cross country ski trails at several of their parks.
 Three of Ramsey County’s parks have designated snowshoe trails.
 And there’s plenty of off-trail options, too, if you don’t mind a harder workout!

 The City of St. Paul grooms ski trails on three of its golf courses.
 The mutual ski pass with Ramsey County/Saint Paul will now be required for these trails, too.

 Battle Creek Regional Park East (Maplewood)